busycaesar/AI_900/docs/AI Overview/Introduction to Machine Learning.md

 - In this case, the formula becomes, TP / (TP + FN).
 - The proportion is 0.75.
 - Therefore, the model correctly identified 75% of the patients who have diabetes.
+- Another name for Recall is True Positive Rate.
 #### Precision
 - Precision is a similar metric to recall, but measures the proportion of predicted positive cases where the true label is actually positive.
 - Hence, the formula becomes, TP / (TP + FP).